 Is the gas pedal on the left in Europe?

-No, the gas pedal is always on the right all over the world, regardless of whether the car is left- or right-hand drive.
+No. The gas pedal is always on the right, no matter where in the world your car was manufactured, and regardless of whether the car is driven from the left- or right-hand side.

 Why don’t we use the left foot for braking?